christine-sm/flash-cards/README.md

   * Create a Deck of Default Cards Function
     * The cards are an empty array to start.
 Create a function that adds a front value and a back value to the card array.
   * User Input of Additional Cards Function
+    * Create buttons for user input of word and translated word.
+Log those inputs into a flash card with a front value and a back value.